Before going through documentation chapters, thanks for purchasing PrivateContent Files Manager add-on and trusting LCweb!

 The TAGS field could be very important to show targeted files in future: it allows comma split words.

-Starting from v1.3 each folder can set a specific download limit for each file within.
+Each folder can set a specific download limit for each file within.

 The limit applies to the single logged user: once reached the limit, an error message will be returned.